 BEI is working to prove the technology works on a commercial scale with our Modular Energy Processing System, or M.E.P.S.
 It’s being accelerated by the DOE-funded RAPID Institute, the country’s tenth Manufacturing USA initiative.

 BEI has teamed with Easy Energy Systems, a leading developer of modular systems, to build a prototype M.E.P.S. facility.
-Stine Seed, the nation’s largest independent seed company, is also a collaborative partner in the project.
+Although not part of the RAPID project, Stine Seed, the nation’s largest independent seed company, is collaborating with BEI on the technology.

 The Iowa State University Power Plant will co-fire coal and Lignocol to generate electricity and reduce coal usage.
 The project includes design and testing of pyrolysis equipment as well as agronomic studies of biochar.
 We’re also analyzing life-cycle costs and the environmental impact.